-- (43) Represents 32,670 shares of common stock issuable upon exercise of options exercisable within 60 days of September 30, 2009.
-Mr. Martinez is a current employee of the Company.
-In connection with this offering, Mr. Martinez will exercise options to purchase 5,000 shares of common stock at an exercise price of \$1.95 per share immediately prior to the consummation of this offering.
-Represents 27,853 shares of common stock issuable upon exercise of options exercisable within 60 days of September 30, 2009.
+Represents 32,666 shares of common stock issuable upon exercise of options exercisable within 60 days of September 30, 2009.
+Mr. Kerremans is a current employee of the Company.
+In connection with (47) - this offering, Mr. Kerremans will exercise options to purchase shares of common stock at an exercise price of \$1.95 per share immediately prior to the consummation of this offering. - Represents 27,853 shares of common stock issuable upon exercise of options exercisable within 60 days of September 30, 2009.
 Mr. Lee is a current employee of the Company.
-In connection with this - (44)offering, Mr. Lee will exercise options to purchase 6,000 shares of common stock at an exercise price of \$1.95 per share immediately prior to the consummation of this offering. - Represents 23,833 shares of common stock issuable upon exercise of options exerciseable within 60 days of September 30, 2009.
+In connection with this offering, Mr. Lee will exercise options to purchase shares of common stock at an exercise price of \$1.95 per share immediately prior to the consummation of this offering.
+Olivier Breittmayer and Philippe Dambrine are the shareholders of High Tech International Venture.
+These individuals may be deemed to share dispositive and voting power over the shares owned by High - Tech International Venture.
+The address of High Tech International Venture is 13-15 Ave Charles Madoux, 1160 Bruxelles, Belgium.

+Represents 23,833 shares of common stock issuable upon exercise of options exercisable within 60 days of September 30, 2009.
 Mr. Zhang is a current employee of the Company.
-In connection with this offering, Mr. Zhang will exercise options to purchase 5,000 shares of common stock at an exercise price of \$0.95 per share immediately prior to the consummation of this offering.
-On April 29, 2008, Mr. Keeling purchased: (a) 6,250 shares of common stock from the Company at a price of \$1.95 per share and (b) 14,687 shares of common stock from the Company at a price of \$0.95 (45) (46) - per share, in each case pursuant to option exercises.
-On December 20, 2006, Mr. Versola purchased 20,833 shares of common stock from the Company at a price of \$1.95 per share pursuant to an option exercise.
-(47) - (48) - Represents 20,791 shares of common stock issuable upon exercise of common stock at an exercise price of \$0.95 per share immediately prior to the consummation of this offering.
-In April 2009, we repurchased 60,000 shares of Series A preferred stock from Yan Sun & Rong Pan at a repurchase price of \$4.25 per share.
-(49) - On April 29, 2008, Mr. Harding purchased: (a) 14,062 shares of common stock from the Company at a price of \$0.95 per share; and (b) 2,874 shares of common stock from the Company at a price of \$1.95 (50) per share, in each case pursuant to option exercises. - (51) Sang Wang and Janet Wang are the trustees of the Wang Living Trust U/T/D/ 10/4/96, and may be deemed to share dispositive and voting power over the shares owned by the Wang Living Trust U/T/D/ - 10/4/96.
-Includes each other selling stockholder who in the aggregate beneficially owns less than 1.0% of our common stock.
-During fiscal 2009 we repurchased an aggregate of 6,000 shares at a repurchase price of \$4.25 per share from one of the other selling stockholders.
-(52)
+In connection with this (50) - offering, Mr. Zhang will exercise options to purchase shares of common stock at an exercise price of \$0.95 per share immediately prior to the consummation of this offering. - On April 29, 2008, Mr. Keeling purchased: (a) 6,250 shares of common stock from the Company at a price of \$1.95 per share and (b) 14,687 shares of common stock from the Company at a price of \$0.95 per share, in each case pursuant to option exercises. - On December 20, 2006, Mr. Versola purchased 20,833 shares of common stock from the Company at a price of \$1.95 per share pursuant to an option exercise. - Represents 20,791 shares of common stock issuable upon exercise of options exercisable within 60 days of September 30, 2009.
+Ms. Li is a current employee of the Company.
+In connection with this offering, Ms. Li will exercise options to purchase shares of common stock at an exercise price of \$0.95 per share immediately prior to the consummation of this offering. - In April 2009, we repurchased 60,000 shares of Series A preferred stock from Yan Sun & Rong Pan at a repurchase price of \$4.25 per share.

+On April 29, 2008, Mr. Harding purchased: (a) 14,062 shares of common stock from the Company at a price of \$0.95 per share; and (b) 2,874 shares of common stock from the Company at a price of \$1.95 per share, in each case pursuant to option exercises. - Sang Wang and Janet Wang are the trustees of the Wang Living Trust U/T/D/ 10/4/96, and may be deemed to share dispositive and voting power over the shares owned by the Wang Living Trust U/T/D/ 10/4/96. - Includes each other selling stockholder who in the aggregate beneficially owns less than 1.0% of our common stock.
+During the fiscal 2009 we repurchased an aggregate of 441,000 shares at a repurchase price of \$4.25 per share from the other selling stockholders.